giorgosmamakoukas/MemoryEfficientStableLDS/README.md

 6. [Troubleshooting](#troubleshooting)

 ## Datasets

-To get the datasets, read the instructions in the `data` directory.
-The data for the Franka Emika Panda experiments is contained in the `FrankaLDS` directory.
+To get the datasets used for our experiments, read the instructions in the `data` directory.

 ## Data Preparation

-To prepare the datasets for the UCLA, UCSD and DynTex benchmarks, follow the instructions in the `prepare_data` directory.
+To prepare the datasets for the UCLA, UCSD and DynTex prediction experiments, follow the instructions in the `prepare_data` directory.

 ## Dynamical Texture Experiments

-To reproduce our results for the UCLA, UCSD and DynTex benchmarks, you will need to run the `ReconstructImage.m` file. **NOTE**: you will need to set the configuration options at the top of the file so that it can work on your particular system.
+To reproduce our results for the UCLA, UCSD and DynTex benchmarks, you will need to run the `ReconstructImage.m` file.

+**NOTE**: you will need to set some configuration options at the top of the `ReconstructImage.m` file so that it can work on your particular system.

 ## Franka Emika Panda Experiments